 There’s hope, I tell myself.

 I hang up.
-Fuck Etrade.
-I’m a trader.
+Screw Etrade.
+I’m a trader, I remind myself.
 I know exactly what I’m doing.
 At all times.

 I decide to take a shower and come back to it in a few minutes.

 My account is now under $30,000 and dropping fast.

 I call Etrade again and wait another 30 minutes on hold.
 I am praying I get someone smart on the line.
 Someone who knows what they are doing.
 Someone who has answers.
 Being that I worked on a trading floor and most of my work was done over the phones; I had a very quick read of people within the first 5 seconds of talking to them on the phone.